johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 first few things you do on a new computer (after swapping Caps Lock with Left Ctrl, of course)?
 Then welcome, you're among friends here.

+{: .intro}
+UPDATE 2020-05-11: Updated instructions for Crunchbang++ 10 (based on Debian 10).

 {: .intro .bottom-separator}
-UPDATE 2020-05-11: Updated for instructions for Crunchbang++ 10 (based on Debian 10).
+UPDATE 2020-12-20: Tips on avoiding fullscreen/SVGA related problems on reboot.

 {% include toc.html %}